What are global and regional effects

 - π You can find the full notebook here.

 Interesting!
-The model has a meaningful behavior:
+The model has "learned" that:

-- π month, humidity, and windspeed have little impact
+- π month, humidity, and windspeed have little impact on bike rentals.

-- π‘οΈ Temperature has a stronger positive effect
+- π‘οΈ Temperature has a stronger positive effect on bike rentals, with a peak at around 20Β°C.

 - β° hour is the most important feature; let's focus on that!